viktorstrate/taro-lang/README.md

 ### Variables

 Variables are declared using the `let` keyword.
-By default a variable is immutable, to declare a mutable variable, the `let mut` keyword is used instead.
+By default a variable is immutable, to declare a mutable variable, the `var` keyword is used instead.

 ```
 let greeting = "Hello, World!"